 Looking to give a project a specific shape?
 Want to make sure that collar stays crisp?
 You’re in the market for interfacing or stabilizer.
 These layers rest behind the fabric and are a handy tool for every sewer to master.

-This neutral colored material is meant to be permanently added to fabric.
+What is Interfacing?This neutral colored material is meant to be permanently added to fabric.
 Interfacing is either fused in place using an iron or sewn in place.

 Different Types of InterfacingThere are several types of interfacing available, each with a specific use.
 Here are the main types:

-Woven Interfacing: This type comes in various weights and is meant to be used with woven fabric such as cotton.
+- Woven Interfacing: This type comes in various weights and is meant to be used with woven fabric such as cotton.

-Knit Interfacing: The noted difference of this type of interfacing is that it is actually a knit, therefore it will stretch slightly.
+- Knit Interfacing: The noted difference of this type of interfacing is that it is actually a knit, therefore it will stretch slightly.
 Use this type of interfacing when sewing knits.

-Fusible Fleece: Soft and lofty, this type of interfacing fuses to the fabric.
+- Fusible Fleece: Soft and lofty, this type of interfacing fuses to the fabric.
 It adds a thick layer to the fabric making it easier to hold a specific shape.
 Consider using multiple layers of fusible fleece to create an especially rigid shape.

-Fusible Web: Adhesive on both sides, this type of interfacing is used mostly for appliqué.
+- Fusible Web: Adhesive on both sides, this type of interfacing is used mostly for appliqué.
 It is also known as Stitch-Witchery or Heat ’n Bond.